Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 Various algorithms exist to build decision trees.
-C4.5, CHAID, and CART (Classification and Regression Trees) are the most Each needs to determine the next best feature to split on.
+C4.5, CHAID, and CART (Classification and Regression Trees) are the most popular.
+Each needs to determine the next best feature to split on.
 The goal is to find feature splits that can best reduce class impurity in the data, that is, a split that will ideally put all (or as many as possible) positive class